Flames (Bini album)

 Flames (stylized in all caps) is the third studio album by Filipino girl group Bini.
 It was released on November 20, 2025, by Star Music.
 It contains seven tracks, of which three were released as singles, "First Luv", "Shagidi", and "Paruparo".
-It was produced by DaviDior, Greg Shilling, Jarlo Bâse, Jurek Reunamäki, Jonathan Manalo, Kajo, Leather Jacket, Lindgren, Jeremy G, Martin Estrada, Tommy Brown.
+It was produced by DaviDior, Greg Shilling, Jarlo Bâse, Jurek Reunamäki, Jonathan Manalo, Kajo, Leather Jacket, Lindgren, Jeremy G, Martin Estrada, and Tommy Brown.
+The album received mixed reviews from critics, with the Manila Bulletin and Billboard Philippines hailing it as one of the best Philippine albums of 2025 and other critics from Positively Filipino and Esquire Philippines considering it the weakest album of Bini's career so far.

 Background

 Following the release of "Shagidi", Bini announced that their next single, "First Luv", would be released in October.
 The group teased the song with a series of concept photos featuring group and individual shots, where the members wore ruffled, corseted pink outfits.
 On September 16, Coachella officially announced Bini as a part of their 2026 lineup, marking them as the first Filipino act to perform at the festival.
 The group will perform on April 10 and 17, 2026.

 Bini released the single "First Luv" on October 2, 2025, and it serves as their first Tagalog single following a series of all-English tracks such as "Blink Twice" and "Cherry on Top".
 On the week of October 18, 2025, "First Luv" debuted at number 73 on the Billboard Philippines Hot 100 and is reportedly the only P-pop song on the chart for the week.